routes.py

 Excluding Routes from the Sitemap¶

 By default, all routes are included in the sitemap.
-To exclude a route from the sitemap, set sitemap = False
+To exclude a route from the sitemap, set sitemap = False on your Route class:

 from routing.router import Route